marijnh/Eloquent-JavaScript/08_error.md

 function call and property access, might cause control to suddenly leave your code.

-That means that when code has several side effects, even if its "regular" control flow looks like they'll always all happen, an exception might prevent some of them from taking place.
+This means when code has several side effects, even if its "regular" control flow looks like they'll always all happen, an exception might prevent some of them from taking place.